RocketChat/docs-old/guides/user-guides/teams/create-a-new-team.md

 Setting up your first team is easy and both community and enterprise clients can access the feature.
 Follow the steps below to create your very first team:

-* Click in Create New - Team
+* Click on Create New - Team

 ![](../../../.gitbook/assets/image%20%28337%29.png)

 * Define privacy and encryption options for your team.
 Include all members who should join the team.
-Click in **Create**
+Click on **Create**

 ![](../../../.gitbook/assets/image%20%28338%29.png)